san-sei/documents/content/en/docs/software_and_hardware/idmelon_reader/what_is_a_reader.md

 ---
-title: "What is a Reader ?"
+title: "What is a Reader?"
 description: ""
 lead: ""
 date: 2022-02-16T18:14:02-08:00